 Air fryer prices commonly begin above the $100 mark.
-However, the best of these appliances make up for their high price tags with efficient frying and easy cleanup.
+For example, the popular Ninja Foodi is often found for around $249.
+That said, you get what you pay for — an excellent product — and there are sales to be found.
+The best of these appliances make up for their high price tags with efficient frying and easy cleanup.
 Budget-conscious consumers can definitely find fryers in their price range, as can those who are looking for a high-end model.

 As air fryers grow in popularity, it’s important to understand the reasons why traditional deep frying has become an “issue” with many health-conscious cooks.